 Protect Canada's Prostitution Laws

 Canada's prostitution laws are outlined in the Protection of Communities and Exploited Persons Act (PCEPA).
-As of February 2022, PCEPA is under review by the Federal Justice and Human Rights Committee and could be repealed.
+The government will be considering changes as they create a response to the Federal Justice and Human Rights Committee’s recent review of PCEPA.

 Contact Your MP